 As per the balance sheet the College's liquidity is very strong.
-Provided budget cover is given, cash reserves will be used to further invest in developing the curriculum and College estate.
+Cash reserves will be used to further invest in developing the curriculum and College estate.
 In addition, the sector may face significant budgetary cuts in the next planning cycle which will challenge the current financial stability.